 The second parameter is howmany means from the start index how many indexes we need to cover from the starting index.

 The last parameters are optional.
-If we specify, it will add the items on the array at specifying the starting index.
+If we specify, it will add the items on the array by specifying the starting index.

 If we do not specify the third or fourth argument, it will remove the item from an array.
 It will take as removing an item from the array.

-That means the Model X will be removed from an array, and we get the remaining array.
+That means Model X will be removed from an array, and we get the remaining array.

 Let us see the scenario where we do not also determine the second argument.

 let tesla = ['Model S', 'Model X', 'Model 3']; let removedItem = tesla.splice(1); console.log('Remaining array:', tesla); console.log('removedItem is:', removedItem);